-Ris sk Exposure Management Ma arket risks Interest rate risk The Group is exposed to interest rate risk in respect of short and long-term borrowings where interest is charged at variable rates. sk of short and long-term borrowings where interest is appropriate mix of fixed and floating rate borrowi • Foreign exchange risk The Group is exposed to foreign exchange risk because of its international operations and the need to undertake certain transactions denominated in foreign currencies.
+Ris sk Exposure Management Ma arket risks • Interest rate risk The Group is exposed to interest rate risk in respect of short and long-term borrowings where interest is charged at variable rates.
+The Group mitigates interest rate risk primarily by maintaining an appropriate mix of fixed and floating rate borrowing arrangements.
+Where necessary the Group hedges interest rate risk using derivative instruments - eg interest rate swaps.
+Refer notes 5.1.1 and 5.4. • Foreign exchange risk The Group is exposed to foreign exchange risk because of its international operations and the need to undertake certain transactions denominated in foreign currencies.
 These risks relate to future commercial transactions [mainly relating to export sales, the purchase of inventory and capital expenditure], financial assets and liabilities not denominated in A\$ and net investments in foreign operations.
 Loans are drawn in foreign currency by foreign entities to create a natural hedge of foreign currency assets and liabilities.
 Where a natural hedge does not exist the Group's policy is to hedge contractual commitments denominated in a foreign currency by entering into forward exchange contracts.
 Refer notes 5.1.2 and 5.4. • Commodity price risk The Group is exposed to changes in commodity prices in respect of the purchase of aluminium raw materials and the price of electricity and gas.
 Where possible, the Group mitigates raw material commodity price risk by contractually passing rise and fall adjustments through to customers.
 To mitigate the variability of wholesale electricity prices in Australia, the Group utilises Power Purchase Arrangements (PPAs).
 Refer notes 5.1.3 and 5.4. • Employee share plan risk The Group's employee share plans require the delivery of shares to employees in the future when rights vest or options are exercised.
 The Group currently acquires shares on market to deliver these shares exposing the Group to cash flow risk - i.e. as the share price increases it costs more to acquire the shares on market.
 The Group has established the Orora Employee Share Trust which manages and administers the Group's responsibilities under the employee share plans through acquiring, holding and transferring shares or rights to shares in the Company to participating employees.
 Refer note 5.1.4, 6.2 and 7.1.
 Cr edit risk The Group is exposed to credit risk from financial instrument contracts and trade and other receivables.
 The maximum exposure to credit risk at reporting date is the carrying amount, net of any provision for impairment, of each financial asset in the balance sheet.
 The Group manages credit risk through a robust system of counterparty approval, granting and renewal of credit limits, regular monitoring of exposures against such credit limits and assessing the overall financial stability and competitive strength of the counterparty on an ongoing basis.
 Refer to notes 5.2 and 3.1 for credit risk exposures relating to trade and other receivables.
 The Group only enters into financial instrument contracts with high credit quality financial institutions with a minimum long-term credit rating of BBB+ or better by Standard & Poor's.